What Is a Run

 This provides the following options:

 Spell provides a number of framework environments for you to run your code in.
-All framework environments have the Ubuntu 18.04 operating system and Python versions 2.7 and 3.6.
+All framework environments have the Ubuntu 18.04 operating system and Python version 3.7.
 If a machine type is specified that has a GPU, then CUDA and cuDNN are also included.
 Additionally, the following Python packages always come pre-installed:

 Installing additional pip packages